 For the best experience, go there at sunset!

-Apart from the great view, you have access to cafes and gift shops.
+Apart from the great view, you can access cafes and gift shops.

 Haeundae River Cruise